 WHY IT’S A TOP PICK: Impressive image quality in a pocket sized camera.

 As most of the best point and shoot cameras offer a small 1/2.3-inch image sensor, the fact that the Nikon Coolpix P7700 provides a slightly larger image sensor (1/1.7-inch) helps it achieve a better than average image quality, even though it offers only 12.2 megapixels of resolution.
 The P7700 has a tiltable LCD screen, which works well for odd angle photographs and for using the camera while attached to a tripod.
+This camera will also impress with shooting speed.

 The P7700 has an interesting price point, making it a best point and shoot camera under $400.
 Although it might be better if this camera had a slightly lower cost, it still competes well against the other intermediate models on this list.